mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 <img src="/images/blog/Konica.jpg" class="blog-img-natural" alt="Konica FT-Motor">

 This camera is so special to me.
-M many years ago, my Konica FT-Motor belonged to my grandmother, who passed it on to my mom, who then passed it on to my dad, and eventually he passed it on to me.
+Many years ago, my Konica FT-Motor belonged to my grandmother, who passed it on to my mom, who then passed it on to my dad, and eventually he passed it on to me.
 It's fully manual, which means every shot requires time and intention.
 I use it mostly for scenery and landscapes where I have the time to set up the shot properly.

 **Shutter speed:** I typically shoot at 1/125s, which is fast enough to prevent motion blur in most situations.
 For faster moving subjects, I'll increase the shutter speed, but that also means I need more available light to compensate.